Pre-explosion helium shell flash in type Ia supernovae: Retaining low helium mass

 \subsection{Surviving core helium}

 I here estimate that not enough helium to lead to a LTP/VLTP from the core survives the merger.

 As I mentioned above (section \ref{subsec:Retaing}) it is not clear at all that the merger process leaves any helium from the core.
 In the core-WD merger process either the WD or the core stay intact, and the other object is tidally destroyed.
 The helium, being on the outer part of the core, is mixed with the CO of the destroyed object, being the WD or the core.
 Therefore, if the process leaves any helium, the helium is mixed with the carbon and oxygen in the outer parts of the merger remnants.
 At the outer regions the densities are too low for the pycnonuclear reactions that \cite{Chiosietal2015} studied to take place. \cite{Chiosietal2015} proposed an isolated sub-Chandrasekhar WD scenario for SNe Ia.
-In their scenario pycnonuclear reactions between carbon and tiny amounts of hydrogen or helium during the crystallisation of the WD ignite a SN Ia explosion.
+In their scenario pycnonuclear reactions between carbon and tiny amounts of hydrogen or helium during the crystallisation of the WD { cause a combination of WD temperature and density that is sufficient to initiate carbon burning, i.e., $^{12}{\rm C}+^{12}{\rm C}$ and up to $^{56}$Ni.
+It is the carbon burning that explodes the WD. }

-If some helium is mixed with the CO in the outer zone of the WD, it diffuses out.
+If some helium is mixed with the CO in the outer zone of the WD it diffuses out.
 I very crudely estimate the diffusion coefficient of helium through CO matter based on expression from, e.g., \cite{Paquetteetal1986} and \cite{Caplanetal2022}, to be $D \approx 0.1 (T/10^8 \K)^{3/2} (\rho/10^6 \g \cm^{-1})^{-2/3} \cm^2 \s^{-1}$.
 The helium is spread in a layer of width $\Delta r \approx 1000 \km$.
 The diffusion time will be therefore $\tau_{\rm diff} \approx (\Delta r)^2 /D$.
 For the above parameters, and since the WD cools over this long time scale, I estimate that $\tau_{\rm diff} > 10^9 \yr$.
 (I get the same crude timescales from scaling the tables that \citealt{Koester2009} give).
 By that time the WD has cooled.
 I conclude that if the helium mixture with carbon and oxygen in the hot WD merger remnant did not ignite the helium (but I do expect ignition of helium), the floating of helium on the surface of the WD is unlikely to ignite a VLTP.